+Why are our fees higher than other GPs?

+Answer: Actually, our total fees are much lower, if one includes all the subsidies [Capitation, Performance funding, Services to Improve Access funding, Zero Fees for <14 funding, Point of Access Care, Care Plus, Palliative care, Health Promotion funding, support during COVID-19 etc] given to PHOs, it is just that you are excluded from the Government's additional funding for Primary Care because they insist on only funding PHOs, missing over 7% of the population.
+I therefore have to charge the total fee (less pre-existing GMS or ACC subsidies).
+Even with the increase, our fees are lower than many GPs' fees in South Auckland and they also receive patients capitation funding!

 There are a number of options for those that find their unsubsidised fees too high:

 - Community Cervices Card (CSC) - There remains the option of obtaining a CSC if your income is low and/or you have dependants.
 To qualify, you need to be on a benefit or have a low income.
 Find out more about your Eligibility on line, or see a copy of the WINZ community-services-card brochure, [or ring 0800 999 999].